West Coast Hockey Conference: History

 After the 2021-22 season the WCHC expanded even further with Arizona State and Northern Arizona rejoining the conference and Grand Canyon, Santa Clara, Santa Rosa Junior College, UC Davis, UCLA and UC Santa Cruz becoming new members.
 San Diego also left which brought membership to a record 17 schools.
 With so many new schools the WCHC was divided into three tiers.
 Tier I consisted of six teams Arizona State, Grand Canyon, Long Beach State, Loyola Marymount, Northern Arizona and UCLA.
 Tier II South consisted of seven teams Cal Lutheran, Cal State Bakersfield, Cal State Fullerton, Cal State Northridge, Chapman, UC Irvine and UC Santa Barbara.
 Tier II North consisted of four teams Santa Clara, Santa Rosa Junior College, UC Davis and UC Santa Cruz.

+Fresno State joined for the 2023-24 season in Tier II North while Santa Rosa Junior College is not fielding a team.

+Three teams joined for the 2024-25 season while Fresno State left the conference.
+The University of San Diego brought their team back while the University of New Mexico and Park University-Gilbert became two new teams to join the conference.
+The WCHC also allowed Arizona State, Grand Canyon, Loyola Marymount and Northern Arizona to bring their Division 3 teams into the conference.
+The new Division 2 Tier will consist of nine teams Arizona State, Cal State Fullerton, Cal State Northridge, Grand Canyon, Loyola Marymount, New Mexico, Northern Arizona, UCLA and UC Santa Barbara.
+The top eight teams will qualify for the playoffs.
+The Division 3 Tier will consist of 12 teams split into three regions.
+Santa Clara, UC Davis and UC Santa Cruz will play in the North.
+Cal Lutheran, Long Beach State, Loyola Marymount, San Diego and UC Irvine will play in the South.
+Arizona State, Grand Canyon, Northern Arizona and Park-Gilbert will play in the Desert.
+Again the top eight teams will qualify for the playoffs.